MicrosoftDocs/biztalk-docs/biztalk/technical-guides/biztalk-server-2010-performance-optimization-guide.md

 ## What's in it?
  Generally, the performance of a server is determined by the component that has the lowest performance—the bottleneck in the system.
 The key to improving performance is being able to identify bottlenecks, determine their cause, and apply the appropriate corrective action.

- As you plan your [!INCLUDE[prague](../includes/prague-md.md)] deployment, use this guide to help design and optimize your environment.
+ As you plan your BizTalk Server deployment, use this guide to help design and optimize your environment.
 The concept of performance is closely related to the concept of scalability.
 When you have a solid understanding of the factors influencing the performance of system components, you can deploy components in a way that scales to support periods of high demand.

  This guide provides guidance for optimizing performance, based upon hands-on experience of IT professionals who have worked extensively with BizTalk Server.
 Specifically, this guide includes four main sections: